-- Cough and sneeze into a paper tissue and not into your hands.
-Ideally, you should only use the tissue once and dispose of it immediately.
+Always cough and sneeze into a paper tissue or your elbow – and not into your hands.
+In addition, the tissue should only be used once and then immediately disposed of.

-- Sick children often wake up through the night and need comforting.
+Sick children often wake up at night and need care.
 Nevertheless, it’s important for parents to get plenty of sleep.
-Going to bed early or taking turns to look after the child can help.
+Going to bed early or taking turns with childcare can help.

 - Droplet infection: via droplets in the air, i.e. through coughing, sneezing or talking

 - Contact infection: through direct contact with the sick person.
-Sick people remain contagious for seven to ten days.
+Infected persons are contagious for 7 to 10 days.

-- Smear infection: objects used by patients may carry viruses, e.g. cups, tubes of toothpaste, etc.
+- Smear infection: objects used by the patient can carry viruses, e.g. cups, toothpaste tube, etc.